rajabalianomid/Verivox/README.md

 # README #

-This application is base on plugins, you could add functionality witout modify app core, for example in this application I implemented 2 plugins
+This application is base on plugins, you could add functionality without modify app core, for example in this application I implemented 2 plugins

 ### The technologie implemented ###